akhettar/vault-secrets-plugin/README.md

 }
 ```

-## Configuration parameter for the plugin
+## Configuration parameters for the plugin

 These are the environment variables required for this tool.